 Income Protection: Income Protection is a type of insurance designed to replace your income if you are unable to work through illness or injury.

-Recovery (Trauma) Insurance: Recovery (Trauma) Insurance pays you an agreed amount if you are diagnosed with a specified critical illness, such as cancer or heart disease.
+Critical Illness (Trauma) Insurance: Critical Illness (Trauma) Insurance pays you an agreed amount if you are diagnosed with a specified critical illness, such as cancer or heart disease.

 Total Permanent Disability (TPD) Insurance: TPD insurance gives you a tax-free lump sum if you're permanently unable to work due to accident or illness.